OSI-Writer/Qi-Docs/docs/Qi_Types_API.rst

 **Returns**
-  A QiType specified by the typeId
+  An SdsType specified by the typeId

 Security
   Allowed by administrator and user accounts